sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 I suggest investing in SEDs.
 SEDs are **Self-Encrypting Drives**, they provide hardware based security by continously scrambling data using a key and descrambles the data while being retrieved with the key.

 ### 97. Assume a ***PKI Scenario***, You have a public and a private key, and you often perform both encryption and signing functions.
 Which key is used for which function?
-- To perform **Signing** and send a message to the recipient, You use your **private key** to sign and send the message.
+- To perform **Signing** and send a message to the recipient, you use your **private key** to sign and send the message.
 The recipient will use your **public key** to verify whether the message is originally from you.
-- To perform **Encryption** and send a message to the recipient, You use the recipient's **public key** to encrypt the message and the recipient will use their **private key** to decrypt the message.
+- To perform **Encryption** and send a message to the recipient, you use the recipient's **public key** to encrypt the message and the recipient will use their **private key** to decrypt the message.

 ### 98. How ***Meterpreter shell*** is better than normal shell on an exploited machine?
 **Meterpreter** is more advanced than normal shell as you can run many commands with ease.
 It is _possible to dump hashes, migrate to process, easily send and receive files, take screenshots, access webcam, mouse and more_.

 ### 99. What's a ***Heartbeat*** and a ***HeartBleed***?
 **HeartBleed** _is the vulnerability that exploits a built-in feature of OpenSSL called the **HeartBeat**_.
 When your browser connects to the website and requests data, the website responds back to your browser and responds with data, this is otherwise called the HeartBeat.
-In this particular vulnerability, the attacker is able to craft a request in such a manner that the server responds back with data from the server's memory beyond the total data of the initial request, up to 65,536 bytes.
+In this vulnerability, the attacker can craft a request in such a manner that the server responds back with data from the server's memory beyond the total data of the initial request, up to 65,536 bytes.
 These bytes may contain more sensitive information like server config, passwords, etc.

 ### 100. You notice some brute-force attempts happening on your server every five minutes, as you can infer this is a near futile attempt can you guess the motive behind this attacker?
-The attacker is pretty smart, as he is playing in a _defensive way_ by not triggering the lockout mechanisms.
+The attacker is smart, as he is playing in a _defensive way_ by not triggering the lockout mechanisms.
 The other crucial part here is the attacker is not just brute forcing your system, there are chances that the attacker is brute-forcing multiple targets and that's the reason for the idle time.
 The inference we assume from this scenario is the attacker's main motive is to build an **ultimate botnet**.

 ### 101. How will you find your internal IP address on your office network when your command prompt access is disabled?
 Go to Control Panel -> Network & Sharing Center -> Local Area Connection -> Details...

 ### 102. What is ***Malware*** and ***Spyware***.
 Which is more of a threat?
-More of a threat? _actually this is a brain teaser question_, Malware is nothing but _Malicious Software_, a software that tends to do malicious activities is termed as Malicious Software or Malware. **Spyware** (_spies on your browsing activities, webcam, etc_), Adware (_annoying popup ads that redirects to some phishing sites_) , Ransomware (_Wannacry, sites that demand money to remove viruses_) etc are grouped under Malware.
+More of a threat? _actually this is a brain teaser question_, Malware is nothing but _Malicious Software_, a software that tends to do malicious activities is termed as Malicious Software or Malware. **Spyware** (_spies on your browsing activities, webcam, etc_), Adware (_annoying popup ads that redirects to some phishing sites_), Ransomware (_Wannacry, sites that demand money to remove viruses_) etc are grouped under Malware.

 ### 103. How do you differentiate ***HotFix, Patch and Service Pack***?

-- **Hotfix**: Say for instance, a few major clients are using a particular version of a software from a vendor and they feel that a particular important feature need is required and they can't wait for the next version of the product.
-In that case, the vendor releases a hotfix which is a add-on feature to that particular product.
+- **Hotfix**: Say for instance, a few major clients are using a version of a software from a vendor and they feel that an important feature need is required and they can't wait for the next version of the product.
+In that case, the vendor releases a hotfix which is an add-on feature to that product.
 Make a note that this feature is not rolled out public.
 - **Patch**: Unlike hotfixes, the patches are rolled out public. _A classic example would be WannaCry Patch_.
 - **Service Pack**: This is a bundle that is inclusive of Hotfixes and Patches.